SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-how-do-you-know-you-are-saved.markdown

 - Salvation is by grace through faith alone (Eph 2:8-9; Gal 2:16,21; 3:10-12; 5:4; Ro 3:20,28), but [the faith that saves is never alone in the person justified (James 2:14-26; Eph 2:10)](https://sevenshepherd.github.io/faith-alone/).
 - Intellectual assent to facts is not salvific (James 2:19), Saving faith includes knowledge (notitia), approval (assensus), and personal trust (fiducia).
 - James rejects salvation by dead faith (James 2:14-26).
-Put another way, James rejects salvation by superficial faith, because faith is the instrument on which we lay hold of grace.
+Put another way, James rejects salvation by superficial faith, because faith is the instrument by which we lay hold of grace.
 - Paul tells us to test for genuine faith, or a living faith, because Christ lives in you (2 Cor.
 13:5).

 ## II.
 Christians Experience A Godly Contrition